charlotteskinner90/cskinner90-blog-nextjs/_posts/web-accessibility.md

 Try it yourself: just use your keyboard to move around the page.
 If you get stuck, fix it.

+## Make sure your tap areas are large enough 👆
+One often overlooked piece of accessibility is making sure links, buttons, and interactive elements have an appropriate tap area, especially for mobile and touch devices.

+Why it matters:
+Small tap areas frustrate users and can cause accessibility issues for people with motor or vision impairments.
+According to accessibility guidelines, tap areas should be roughly 48 x 48px (around 44 - 48 dp), regardless of the visual size of the element.

+What if you don’t want to make the button itself larger?
+That’s okay, you can increase the invisible tap area:

+✅ Add padding or negative margins: Maintains a sleek design, but gives the element a larger interactive area.

+✅ Wrap icon links: Put smaller icons or links inside a parent element that has a larger hit area.

+✅ Use pseudo-elements (`::before`/`::after`): Subtly expand the click area beyond the visible boundaries.

+✅ Test in practice: Try using your site on mobile and with a keyboard.
+Make sure tap areas are easy to hit.

+By making tap areas larger, you support accessibility guidelines while preserving a clean layout, making your site more inclusive for everyone.

 ## Use ARIA roles When you really need them

 ARIA can help screen readers understand your page, but don’t overuse it.
 Usually, native HTML elements are enough.